jcaprice/Membership/README.md

 **Description**

 Remove the specified node from the cluster.
-In order for a node to be removed it must be part of the cluster and must be marked OFFLINE in the status output.
+In order for a node to be removed it must be part of the cluster and must be marked OFFLINE or JOINING (but not currently online) in the status output.

 **Example**